brainhack-school2020/ADHDsubtypes_project/README.md

  - Python script of main analyses
  - Complete published repository access to all commits and changes of our projects
  - An interactive platform to present the different data and analysis
- - Scalp plots of the eeg data

 ### Week 3 deliverable: data visualization

 This [deliverable](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/Interactive_plots_deliverable.ipynb) was done entirely as a team.
-Penelope developed the visualization for conners and behavioral data (interactive plots of distribution for each data type), and Beatrice developed the script for eeg data visualization (interactive plot with facets of spectral power distribution as well as an example of 2D visualization of PCA).Topography plots were created jointly.
+Penelope developed the visualization for Conners (cognitive data) and IVA-II (behavioral data) (interactive plots of distribution for each data type), and Beatrice developed the script for eeg data visualization (interactive plot with facets of spectral power distribution as well as an example of 2D visualization of PCA).
+Scalp plots were created jointly.

 ## Progress overview

 As of may 26 2020; the data has been preprocessed and organized into pandas dataframes.
 As of may 29 2020; the jupyter notebook for data visualization is well advanced; and we are working on our SNF.
-AS of june 1st; we decided to let go of our SNF analysis and concentrate our efforts on clustering, PCA and visualization, as it seems far more appropriate to our data.
+As of june 1st; we decided to let go of our SNF analysis and concentrate our efforts on clustering, PCA and visualization, as it seems far more appropriate to our data.

-## Tools I learned during this project

- * Git and Github
- * Jupyter Notebook
- * Debugging
- * Hytools
- * Snfpy
- * Seaborn
- * Plotly
+As of june 8th; we have completed our data analysis and data visualization, what is left to do before final submission is some reorganisation of our repository and simplification of our code.